paxton44/Read-Me-Generator-/README.md

 [Questions](#Questions)
 ## Installation
-to install necessary dependencies, run the following command:
+to install necessary dependencies, run the following command: npm i
-NPM I is crucial to install the appropriate node modules required to run the application.
 ## Usage
-Have fun saving time!
+Feel free to use for any project!
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributing
-Submit all code changes to the paxton44 github for approval.
+Anyone can contribute to the app, just submit changes on the paxton44 github account.
 ## Tests
-N/A
+n/a
 ## Questions
 If you have any questions, please contact me directly at mitchflood1@gmail.com Visit my Github [here](https://github.com/paxton44)